-AIB rejects northern cost bonus

-can contact and the help available to them.
-Battered women who have
+available to them.

-been to Osborne House speak favorably of the project.
-Janet, a young mother of three who stayed there for

-several days a few months ago, says it was "like the step between getting out and bëing gone."
-"That first night in the
+Janet, a young mother of three who stayed there for several days a few months ago, says it was "like the step between getting out and being gone."

-hotel room by myself I was desperate for somebody to talk to, to assure me I was going the right way.
-When I went to Osborne House I found all the comfort and kindness there was in the world.
+"That first night in the hotel room by myself I was desperate for somebody to talk to, to assure me I was going the right way.
+When I went to Osborne House I found all the comfort and kindness there was in the

 Older homes

 "Some of the women had had similar experiences.
 Suddenly you realize there are women in the same situation you are.
-I think it's very comforting, I wouldn't have wanted to be separated from my children."
+I think it's very comforting.
+I wouldn't have wanted to be separated from my children."

-Police and some of the counselling a gencies that deal with battered women
+Police and some of the

+ment, adds that "Osborne House offers services that aren't duplicated."

+the northern allowance is

 paid to offset the high cost of

 living in northern Manitoba

 and has nothing to do "with

 The hospital has paid the

-northern allowances sinee
+northern allowances since

 the collective agreements

 were approved by the Manitoba health services commission.
-If the rollback isn't appealed it will mean employees with dependants will
+If the rollback isn't appealed it will mean employe e s with dependants will

 have to pay back \$1,500 and

+single people \$750 up to this

 Hospital authorities areconcerned there could be a

 large turnover in staff as a

-single people \$750 up to this

-performance of duty.
+date.